alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 ---
 You must make a declaration to export goods outside the [EU](/eu-eea).

+You can either:

-You can pay an agent or freight forwarder to make the declaration for you.
-If you choose to do it yourself, you make the declaration to the Customs Handling Import and Export Freight (CHIEF) system by either:
+- pay an agent or freight forwarder to make the declaration for you

-- using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
-- using the  National Export System (NES)
+- make the declaration yourself using the Customs Handling Import and Export Freight (CHIEF) system

-You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^

 ^Check the rules if you [you move goods to EU special territories](/guide/move-goods-eu/special-territories.html), eg Channel Islands or Canary Islands.